 At the species level, considering the structure of the cingulum is also useful to separate taxa.
 Each species in Table 4 has at least one unique feature.
 Frustulia tunariensis sp. nov. differs in at least two regards, the presence of a unique extended siliceous membrane in the pars interior that secures the valvocopula to the valve mantle interior.
 Other taxa have either finger-like projections (fimbriae, e.g., F. creuzburgensis), a flap that runs longitudinally atop the tube-like portion of the valvocopula (e.g., F. rhomboides), or they lack these structures altogether (e.g., F. blancheana).
-The poroids present in the tube-like portion of the valve exterior is also a unique character in the new species.
+The poroids present in the tube-like portion of the valvocopula, opening as slits to the interior of the valve and as single row of poroids towards the valve exterior is also a unique character in the new species.